local-first-web/state/packages/cevitxe-example-todo/README.md

 - `REACT_APP_DEBUG=sockjs\*,cevitxe\*` will show only cevitxe and sockjs logs
 - `REACT_APP_DEBUG=cevitxe:todo\*` will show just logs from the todo example

-To temporarily override the environment setting, you can set a `debug_override` value in localStorage.

-If you don't want to use an `.env` file, you can just set the `debug` value in localStorage directly in the browser.
+If you don't want to use an `.env` file, you can just set the `debug` value in local storage directly in the browser.
 By default, no logs are shown.